Sweet Music

 “I was searching for a stone to absorb the latest landscape.”

-“But when the Neyuk approached, my mind started spinning with all the strange images that I’ve ever seen.”
+“When the Wikza approached, my mind started spinning with all the strange images that I’ve ever seen.”

 “Do you feel better now?” asks Shazira.